Skip to main content

-If your team has written Playwright or Appium tests before, QA Wolf tests will look familiar.
+If Automation AI generated a flow for you and you want to understand what it produced, this page explains each part.
+If your team has written Playwright or Appium tests before, QA Wolf flows will look familiar.
 The selectors, interactions, and assertions work the same way.
 What’s different is the wrapper around them.
+Every flow is wrapped in flow() from the @qawolf/flows package — it tells the runner what to run, where to run it, and which runtime objects to inject into the callback.

 The import statement